darkavenger75/mk312smt/README.md

 ## Update

 - The logic-level MOSFET IRLL2705 is currently not in stock at JLCPCB, it can be replaced by IRFL024.
 - The 5V DC-DC converter K7805MT-500R4 is no longer available.
 There is no plug-in replacement.
 Change to TPSM365R6V5 is possible (and has been done in V4 of mk312lite).
+If somebody is interested I will create a modified design.